-In order to minimize the economic hardships that may result from an unexpected short-term illness or injury to an employee or legal dependent, TUC provides all employees sick pay benefits for the actual illness or injury of the employee, or to care for the employee's ill spouse, domestic partner, parent, sibling, children, grandchild or grandparent.
+In order to minimize the economic hardships that may result from an unexpected short-term illness or injury to an employee or legal dependent, TUC provides all employees sick pay benefits for the actual illness or injury of the employee, or to care for the employee's ill spouse, domestic partner, parent, sibling, children, grandchild, grandparent, or designated person (“designated person” means any individual related by blood or whose association with the employee is the equivalent of a family relationship).
 Paid sick leave also may be used for doctor appointments, preventative care, and by victims of domestic violence, sexual assault, or stalking to obtain relief, including medical attention and psychological counseling.
 (Employees holding faculty- equivalent positions with an academic year obligation are excluded from this policy.)

 When employees are unable to work as scheduled, they must notify their Department Manager as soon as possible in advance of the anticipated absence.
 Employees may be required to provide a physician's statement or other appropriate medical certification when absent for three or more consecutive days due to illness or if suspected of abusing sick leave.

 Employees may use paid sick leave in no less than one (1) hour increments.
 In the event that employment ends, no unused paid sick leave will be paid to any employee.

 Eligible employees accrue four (4) hours of sick pay upon the completion of each semi-monthly pay period.
 To accrue sick pay in any month, an eligible employee must be in pay status in that month.
 Eligible employees who are regularly scheduled to work less than 40 hours per week shall accrue sick pay on a pro-rata basis.
 An employee may not use more sick time than has been accrued, and may not receive an advance of sick time that has not yet been accrued.